Close Menu

 CAKUT stands for congenital anomalies of the kidneys and urinary tract.
 The name refers to a group of developmental disorders that affect the kidneys, ureters, bladder, and urethra, and can lead to impaired kidney function and CKD.
 These anomalies can include malformations of the kidneys.
 For example, your child could have cystic kidney disease or abnormalities of the urinary tract, such as ureteropelvic junction obstruction (UPJ obstruction) or posterior urethral valves.

-CAKUT can be diagnosed before birth with an ultrasound or after birth with tests such as ultrasound or MRI.
-Treatment for CAKUT and CKD depends on the specific anomaly and severity of the condition.
+CAKUT can be found before birth with an ultrasound or after birth with tests such as an ultrasound or MRI.
+Treatment for CAKUT and CKD depends on the specific problem and the severity of the condition.
 However, treatment may include medications, surgery, and a kidney transplant.

-It is important to note that while CAKUT is a common cause of CKD in children, not all children with CAKUT will develop CKD, and not all cases of CKD in children are caused by CAKUT.
+It is important to note that while CAKUT is a common cause of CKD in children, not all children with CAKUT will develop CKD.
+Likewise, not all cases of CKD in children are caused by CAKUT.

 SYMPTOMS OF CHRONIC KIDNEY DISEASE IN CHILDREN